harshitagarwalupsk/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 processes
 systemd

-gives you the foundation to solve all of them.
+gives the foundation to solve all of them.